All Episodes

 You see a young woman with a knife, and she's clearly about to stick it in the other woman.

-Uh that happened a couple days ago.
+That happened a couple days ago.

-And if you're gonna intervene, there's a very high risk, particularly if if the woman refuses to stop, there's a very high risk you're gonna have to shoot her.
+And if you're going to intervene, there's a very high risk, particularly if the woman refuses to stop.

-And so but the thing that was striking to me was how quickly the Biden White House decided that they knew what had happened in Columbus, that it was all about systemic racism.
+And so, but the thing that was striking to me was how quickly the Biden White House decided that they knew what had happened in Columbus, that it was all about systemic racism.

-It really was, and I don't think people even fully completely can comprehend that.
+And I don't think people even fully completely can comprehend that.

 You know, this is also coming from a Joe Biden.